Classification and threshold dynamics of stochastic reaction networks: Threshold dynamics

 (ii) Consider a similar reaction network as in (i):

 This deterministic reaction network has a unique unstable positive steady state $x_*=1$, and the SRN is explosive by Theorem~\ref{th-Threshold}.
 Now, add a pair of reactions:

-This new reaction network preserves the deterministic dynamics.
+This new reaction network preserves the deterministic dynamics as well as one-step reachability among states of the underlying CMTCs.
 However, by Theorem~\ref{th-Threshold} this SRN is explosive if $\kappa<1$, and positive recurrent if $\kappa\ge1$.
-Hence with $\kappa\ge1$, we \emph{stablize} the original SRN. \end{example} The dynamics may change with the stochastic stoichiometric subspaces: \begin{example} Consider the following SRN $\cR$ taken with mass-action kinetics,
+Hence with $\kappa\ge1$, we \emph{stablize} the original SRN. \end{example} The dynamics may change with the stochastic stoichiometric compatibility classes. \begin{example} Consider the following mass-action SRN $\cR$: